ost-utechja/UTech_Jamaica_Student_FAQs/admissions.md

 <details>
 <summary><strong>Should I reapply if I was denied entry previously?</strong></summary>

 Yes.
-Applications are valid **only for the academic year applied for**.
+Applications are valid only for the academic year in which they are submitted.
-Applicants must submit a **new application** with supporting documents for each cycle.
+Applicants must reapply and submit supporting documents for each application period.

 </details>

 ---

 <details>
-<summary><strong>What is the minimum age requirement for entry?</strong></summary>
+<summary><strong>What is the minimum age requirement for admission?</strong></summary>

-Applicants must meet matriculation requirements and be **at least 17 years old** by December of the year of admission.
+Applicants must meet matriculation requirements and be at least 17 years old by December of the year of admission.

 </details>